Wild garlic guide: where to find, how to cook it and recipe ideas

 Wild garlic likes damp ground where it will grow in abundance, with hundreds of green leaves growing on a single green stem.

 Here is a small selection of some of the best places to see, and to smell wild garlic in the UK:

 - The Woods at Roseberry Topping, North Yorkshire

 - Rampsholme Island, Derwentwater, Cumbria

 What to do with wild garlic

 Like the domesticated alliums, ramsons are edible and the leaves are an excellent addition to a cheese or pate sandwich.
-Dig up the bulbs and use like garlic, and save the flowers- they make a beautiful edible decoration to savoury dishes.
+Carefully, pick a handful of leaves without uprooting the bulbs and blend or chop and use like garlic.
+You can also save the flowers as they make a beautiful edible decoration to savoury dishes.

 Whizzed up with walnuts, olive oil and a few tablespoons of parmesan added after, the leaves also make a delicious wild garlic pesto.

 Try this recipe for wild garlic salt on BBC Wildlife's website.

 Better still, you can create a lovely spring soup from the leaves.
 Fry an onion in butter until soft and add a finely cubed potato and a bay leaf.
 After another five minutes frying, add 500ml of vegetable stock and simmer until the potato is soft –about 10 minutes.
 Add the bunch of ramsons leaves and cook briefly – no more than a couple of minutes.
 Remove the bay leaf, blend the soup, add seasoning and you will have a bowl of spring green goodness.